Severson-Group/eMach/docs/source/general_analyzers/thermal_res_net_analyzer.rst

 Q_dot
 ~~~~~

-The ``Q_dot`` input is a list of the thermal sources at each node.
+The ``Q_dot`` input is a list of the thermal sources in Watts at each node.
 In this problem, there are two thermal sources, one at node-1 and one at node-5.
 The following code-block creates a list of 0's of length ``N_nodes``, and then sets the sources at nodes 1 and 5.

 .. code-block:: python